 Get to Know Us

-Using the built environment as a point of departure, Studio WAC focuses on issues facing art, architecture, design.
+Using the built environment as a point of departure, Studio WAC focuses on issues facing art, architecture, and design.
 Seasonal publications like Tempor, its photography collections, objects, and overall creative practice, aid in the dissemination of ideas and encourage dialogue about current topics.

-Founded in 2007, Studio WAC is a creative partnership between Scott Cartwright and Jenny Lynn Weitz Amaré-Cartwright, through which they incorporate their protean skill-sets into projects that range from branding, graphic and web design, to photography, video production, and industrial fabrication.
+Founded in 2007, Studio WAC is a creative partnership between Scott Cartwright and Jenny Lynn Weitz Amaré-Cartwright, through which they incorporate their protean skill-sets into projects that range from branding, graphics and web design, to photography, video production, and industrial fabrication.

 For years, the duo has been involved in the Houston arts community, from conducting insightful interviews for the Rice Design Alliance to curating innovative design-focused events at Lawndale Art Center and the Houston Foundry.
-Their collaborations with University of Houston and the countless artists and creative people they have met through AIGA, Houston Center for Contemporary Craft, and Fresh Arts, keep them inspired.
+Their collaborations with the University of Houston and the countless artists and creative people they have met through AIGA, Houston Center for Contemporary Craft, and Fresh Arts, keep them focused and inspired.

 With a wealth of knowledge in the creative field, Studio WAC is capable of producing photography, video, and graphic design projects for clients of all backgrounds and sizes.
 After building and conducting research for Obus Lofts, Furniture Sale on North Freeway, and Rebuilding San Francisco in the Form of a Cone, the duo recently shifted their practice, from being heavily object-based, into being a digital agency dedicated to photography, creative direction, and publication design.